🌲 Front Range Plant FinderPlant finder

 Is Small soapweed / Great Plains yucca good for the Colorado Front Range?

-Yes.
-Small soapweed / Great Plains yucca is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Small soapweed / Great Plains yucca is a well-suited shrub for Colorado's Front Range.

 How big does Small soapweed / Great Plains yucca get?